maurelian/uport-proxy/linter-reports/LintSummary.md

 Output was generated using both the `gcc` and `pretty` options.

+In total __64 warnings, and 52 errors__ were found by the linter.
+Manual inspection was performed to review each issue, and all were found to be related to the use of spaces, line breaks, indentation or otherwise related to whitespace.
+No significant issues were found.

 For each file, the following error and warning counts were found:

 ## IdentityFactory.sol